High dimensional consistent independence testing with maxima of rank correlations: Rank correlations and degenerate U-statistics

 The eigenvalues are positive and sum to $\Lambda_{D}:=\sum_{i,j}\lambda_{i,j; D}={1}/{12}$, and $\sup_{i,j}\lVert\phi_{i,j;D}\rVert_{\infty}\le 2$.
-In addition, it has been proven that, once the pair is absolutely continuous in $\R^2$, the correlation measure $\E h_D=0$ if and only if the pair is independent \citep{MR0029139,zbMATH03366369}.
+For any pair of random variables, the correlation measure $\E h_D\ge 0$ \citep[p.~547]{MR0029139}.
+Furthermore, it has been proven that, once the pair is absolutely continuous in $\R^2$, the correlation measure $\E h_D=0$ if and only if the pair is independent \citep{MR0029139,zbMATH03366369}.
 This property, however, generally does not hold for discrete data or data generated from a bivariate distribution that is continuous but not absolutely continuous; see Remark 1 in \citet{zbMATH03366369} for a counterexample. \end{example}

 \begin{example}[Blum--Kiefer--Rosenblatt's $R$] The symmetric kernel